Considerations for Certifying Under the EU-U.S. Data Protection Framework (DPF)

 Potential Advantages of Certifying Under the DPF

-1. Less time and resources spent negotiating contracts with EU-based customers.
+Less time and resources are spent negotiating contracts with EU-based customers.

 Companies that are still Privacy Shield certified will not have to change many of their internal processes and procedures to remain certified under the DPF.
-Also, companies that are not yet certified but have a functioning privacy and security compliance program based on GDPR are closer to meeting the requirements for DPF certification since the DPF principles contain a set of commonly recognized privacy principles.
+The only requirement for U.S. companies that are still active participants in Privacy Shield is to ensure that they have an updated privacy notice by October 10, 2023.
+Companies that are not yet certified but have a functioning privacy and security compliance program based on GDPR are closer to meeting the requirements for DPF certification since the DPF principles contain a set of commonly recognized privacy principles.
 This means that companies that already comply with the GDPR may not have difficulty meeting the DPF compliance requirements.

-For each new processing activity that involves data transfers to countries not deemed adequate by the European regulators, transfer impact assessments (TIAs) are now compulsory under EDPB Guidance on Supplementary Measures for data transfers, the June 2021 Standard Contractual Clauses (SCCs), and the Schrems II decision.
+For each new processing activity that involves data transfers to countries not deemed adequate by the European regulators, transfer impact assessments (TIAs) are compulsory according to the Schrems II judgment and as prescribed by the EDPB Guidance on Supplementary Measures for data transfers.
+This is when using the June 2021 Standard Contractual Clauses (SCCs).
 A TIA allows for an examination of the specific data transfer as opposed to providing an objective assessment of data transfers to that third country.
 TIAs are usually in the form of questionnaires that rank the risk of a transfer based on the possibility that local authorities will be able to access EU personal data.
 Filling in such questionnaires is a time-consuming exercise.
-However, once a company certifies under the DPF, sections of TIAs will be easier to fill because importers of EU personal data can rely on the EU regulator’s adequacy decision regarding the DPF to prove that such transfers will be protected.
+However, once a company is certified under the DPF, sections of TIAs will be easier to fill because importers of EU personal data can rely on the EU regulator’s adequacy decision regarding the DPF to prove that such transfers will be protected.

 Potential Disadvantages of Certifying Under the DPF

-1. The DPF is likely to be challenged in court and most likely invalidated as a result.
+The DPF is likely to be challenged in court and possibly invalidated as a result.

 While there could be a short-term period of less work under the DPF, the prior frameworks were generally struck down within two to three years of being found adequate by the European Commission.
-Companies do not want to expend the effort for self-certification only to have the DPF invalidated again.
+As of October 2023, a French member of parliament has challenged the validity of the DPF.
+Subsequently, companies do not want to expend the effort for self-certification only to have the DPF invalidated again.
 Contracts must also be amended to add a valid transfer mechanism once the DPF is invalidated, therefore leading to a waste of resources and time.

 Is Certifying Under DPF Worth the Effort?